-This study will develop novel approaches to personalize patient care and match care to values by providing objective tools to physicians to empower and engage patients and caregivers with care planning and decision making, use state-of-the-art technology to create indicators to identify high-risk patients and use novel assessment tools to improve care across the continuum.
+This study developed novel approaches to personalize patient care and match care to values by providing objective tools to physicians to empower and engage patients and caregivers with care planning and decision making, use state-of-the-art technology to create indicators to identify high-risk patients and use novel assessment tools to improve care across the continuum.

 About the Project

 Our research group has recently shown that using radiologic tools to assess severe muscle depletion (sarcopenia) is a strong predictor of older patients’ postoperative survival following emergency surgery.
 Sarcopenia has also been shown to be associated with loss of function, falls, fractures, increased need for rehabilitation and longer hospital stays in the elderly.